oakink/Tink/README.md

 	--vis
 ```

 The fitted hand pose will be stored in `DeepSDF_OakInk/data/sdf/phone/contact/C52001/demo_e54965ec08/o52105` directory.
+(When visualizing the hand pose, you might need to chick the 'x' on the window status bar to start fitting.)

 <img src="imgs/refine.gif" alt="refine" style="zoom:50%;" />